 Yes, my eyebrows arched as my eyes widened in surprise!
-Long considered an annual staple for container gardens to add height and architectural interest to both blooming and non-blooming arrangements, we are now hearing reports of the Spike Dracaena being taken out of the container and moved right into the garden, even surviving unscathed throughout the winter in places like Prince Edward Island, Canada, which is in zones 5a and 5b.
-Some gardeners put protection over or around them, like fall leaves or commercially made plant covers, but the gardener from Prince Edward Island said that hers had no protection, besides the insulation from the snow.
+The dracaena spike is usually used to add height and architectural interest to container arrangements.
+It’s long been considered a staple in annual gardens.
+But we are now hearing reports of the Dracaena Spike being taken out of the container and moved right into the garden.
+What’s more, it survives unscathed throughout the winter in places like Prince Edward Island, Canada, which is in zones 5a and 5b.
+Some gardeners put protection over or around them, like fall leaves or plant covers.
+Still, the gardener from Prince Edward Island said that hers had no protection, besides the insulation from the snow.

-For a plant that looks particularly tropical in nature, in addition to being remarkably cold tolerant, Spike Dracaena are also relatively drought tolerant.
-Widely adaptable, once they are well-established, normal watering will usually suffice, especially if they are mulched or planted with foliage plants that help to retain moisture.
+For a plant that looks tropical, in addition to being remarkably cold-tolerant, Spike Dracaena is also relatively drought tolerant.
+Widely adaptable, once they are well-established, regular watering will usually suffice.
+Especially if they are mulched or planted with foliage plants that help to retain moisture.

 As with all plants, proper nutrition will ensure healthy and prolific growth.
-We recommend using a soil amendment, such as Neptune’s Harvest when transplanting and then feed on a regular basis.
-If you compost at home, an additional fertilizer will not be necessary.
+We recommend using a soil amendment when transplanting.
+Then feed regularly.
+If you compost at home, additional fertilizer will not be necessary.

-All in all, the Spike Dracaena is a versatile plant that is easy to care for and easy to decorate with.
+All in all, the Spike Dracaena is a versatile plant.
+It’s easy to care for and easy to decorate with.
 With its returning popularity, let’s keep our fingers crossed for even more colorful hybrids!